Last Updated on17 min read

 Later that night, I e-transferred my deposit and first month’s rent to her via Transferwise.
 Not every building accepts this so ask beforehand!

-Sidenote: Make sure that your landlord gives you a TM30 form – you’ll need this to extend your visa at the immigration office.
+Sidenote: Make sure that your landlord gives you your TM30 confirmation print out – you’ll need this to extend your visa at the immigration office.

-Sidenote 2: Hm, the immigration officer did not actually ask to see my TM30 when I went to extend my tourist visa!
+Update: Hm, the immigration officer did not ask to see this confirmation when I went to extend my tourist visa!

 Finally, the search is over and I moved in the next day!